pb96692p/scania_air_pressure_fault_detection/README.md

 5. Terraform

 ## How to run?
-Before we run the project, make sure that you are having MongoDB in your local system, with Compass since we are using MongoDB for data storage.
-You also need AWS account to access the service like S3, ECR and EC2 instances.
+Before we run the project, make sure that you are having MongoDB in your local system, with Compass since we are using MongoDB for data storage. store the data in mongodb from "https://archive.ics.uci.edu/ml/machine-learning-databases/00421/" You also need AWS account to access the service like S3, ECR and EC2 instances.

 ## Data Collections
 ![image](https://user-images.githubusercontent.com/57321948/193536736-5ccff349-d1fb-486e-b920-02ad7974d089.png)